ExpressionEngine/ExpressionEngine/changelogs/minor.rst

    - Fixed Bug (#<issue number>) where <bug behavior>.

 - Fixed model bug where HasAndBelongstoMany relationships wouldn't work properly.
+- Fixed a bug in the installer where a MySQL error could occur in update 4.0.1 if the layout model was used.

 EOF MARKER: This line helps prevent merge conflicts when things are